LambdaLabsML/examples/flash-attention-2/README.md

 | 8xA100 80GB SXM4 FA2 | 2.5      | 81920      | 4          | 56                  | 42                                   | 2747                                              |
 | 8xH100 80GB SXM5 FA2 | 5.34     | 174981.12  | 4          | 56                  | 20                                   | 1286                                              |

 Last but not least, we estimated the time to solution (process 300 Billion tokens) for `GPT3-175B` model by linearly scaling the time to solution of the GPT3 2.7B model by 65 folds (`175/2.7`).
 The result suggests that with FlashAttention 2 one can expect to reproduce `GPT3-175B` training in just about 10 days with 1024 H100 80GB SXM5 GPUs.
-On [Lambda Cloud](<(https://lambdalabs.com/service/gpu-cloud/reserved)>), this translates to $1,175,640 using the Sprint cluster ($4.85/H100/Hour) or $458,136 using the three-year reserved cluster ($1.89/H100/Hour).
-This represents a remarkable 75% or 90% reduction compared to our [earlier blog's](https://lambdalabs.com/blog/demystifying-gpt-3) estimated cost of $4,600,000.
+On [Lambda Cloud](<(https://lambdalabs.com/service/gpu-cloud/reserved)>), this translates to $458,136 using the three-year reserved cluster ($1.89/H100/Hour).
+This represents a remarkable 90% cost reduction compared to our [earlier blog's](https://lambdalabs.com/blog/demystifying-gpt-3) $4,600,000 estimation.

 # Acknowledgement